ElTruckito/eltruckito.github.io/_posts/2023-09-26-laguna-route-survival-guide.md

 image: truckito-laguna.webp
 redirect_from:
   - /bolivia/2023/09/26/laguna-route-survival-guide
+description: Explore Bolivia's remote Laguna Route through Eduardo Avaroa National Reserve.
+This high-altitude journey features stunning landscapes, salt flats, lakes, volcanoes, and geysers, but also presents challenges such as extreme weather, lack of fuel, difficult navigation, and harsh road conditions.
+Learn how to prevent diesel and coolant from freezing, carry spare fuel, navigate without maps, and survive treacherous roads.
+Consider following tour jeeps or opting for a guided tour to protect your vehicle and enhance your experience.
+Prepare well for an unforgettable adventure in this unique corner of Bolivia.
 ---

 If you’re overlanding South America, you’ve heard of it: the famed Laguna Route through Eduardo Avaroa National Reserve, tucked in Bolivia’s remote, southwest corner.